saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

   db_url                 = "${module.rds.database_address}"
   key_name               = "${var.key_name}"
   public_subnet_id       = "${module.vpc.public_subnet}"
+  ssh_path               = "${var.ssh_path}"
   vpc_security_group_ids = "${module.sg.web_security_groups_id}"
 }
 ```

-I kept my debian_ami in the _variables.tf_ because I am going to use that image in couple other places later, you can hard-code it if you want to.
+I kept my debian_ami in the _variables.tf_ because I am going to use that image in a couple of other places later...you can hard-code it if you want to.
+Also, I am using the debian_ami that's available on us-east-2.
+Change the image if you are using a different region (please refer to the Notes section in the beginning of this tutorial).

-**Notice:** key_name should be the name of the key you added in AWS
+**Notice:** key_name should be the name of the key you added in AWS.
+Also, I keep my keys is `~/.ssh`...modify this variable accordingly.

 _variables.tf_
 ```